Escape of Water and Fluid Leakage

 2. Protect in Winter / Cold Weather

-- Adequate heat (minimum temperature of 5°C) should be maintained during cold weather.
-Consider leaving loft hatches open to provide adequate ventilation.
+- Adequate heat (minimum temperature of 5°C) should be maintained during cold weather but consider leaving loft hatches open to provide adequate ventilation.

-- Beware of the risk of ice forming on guttering which may prevent escape of water and lead to water ingress into loft areas, buildings at the eaves.
+- Beware of the risk of ice forming on guttering which may prevent escape of water and lead to water ingress into loft areas of buildings at the eaves.

 - Install water flow detection

 - Drain down systems

 Note: If a prolonged period of unoccupancy is planned, notify Canfield Payne Insurance Consultants Ltd.